default PATH values doesn't include /usr/local prefix

 2) locate the binary before executing the command

-#1 Updated by Guillaume Rousse about 5 years ago
+#1 Updated by Guillaume Rousse over 5 years ago

 - Assignee set to Guillaume Rousse